Bittensor Tax Guide 2026

 United Kingdom

 The UK generally treats staking rewards as miscellaneous income at GBP FMV on receipt under HMRC's cryptoassets guidance.
 Subsequent disposals typically fall into the CGT framework.
+In exceptional cases, validator or mining activity may be treated as trading income.

 Germany